go-graphics/go-gui-projects/README.md

 [Lorca](https://github.com/zserge/lorca) is a very small library to build modern HTML5 desktop apps in Go.
 It doesn't bundle Chrome but reuses the installed Chrome on your machine.

-[Muon](https://github.com/ImVexed/muon) is a lightweight alternative to Electron written in Golang
+[Muon](https://github.com/ImVexed/muon) is a lightweight alternative to Electron written in Golang, using [Ultralight](https://ultralig.ht/) instead of Chromium.

+[Qlovaseed](https://github.com/qlova/seed) is a lightweight alternative to Electron written in Golang.
+Apps are rendered as HTML pages.
+It doesn't bundle browsers.

 [Wails](https://github.com/wailsapp/wails) is a framework for building desktop applications using Go & Web Technologies.